0cjs/sedoc/os/linux/distro/bld-debian.md

 - `shlibs`: Shared library dependencies.
 - `config`: [Debconf] configuration.

+#### Control Files

+The control file is `control` in `control.tar.gz`.
+Lower-level package build tools such as `dpkg-deb` copy this directly from `DEBIAN/control` in the directory they are packing into a package; higher-level tools often use a (similar, but _not_ the same) `debian/control` file that they process in various ways first.

 #### Notes

 Individual packages may be signed, but this is rarely used; instead signing